rjspencer/docs/theming.md

     defaults to `n/j/y`

 ### If Statements
+`if:OrderWasRefunded`

+	checks to see if the order has been refunded or not

 `if:OrderHasBeenShipped`

 	checks to see if the order as a whole was shipped or not